buganini/medium-backup/workflow-nrf52-bmp.md

 Target does not support this command.
 ```

-It appears that the firmware shipped with the BMP (Black Magic Probe) doesn't enable RTT, so we need to build the firmware.
+It appears that the firmware shipped with the BMP doesn't enable RTT, so we need to build the firmware.

 ## Firmware Upgrade for the Black Magic Probe
 Prerequisites for macOS